 When drawing trendlines on a stock chart, don't be afraid to really mark it up by drawing several of them, like I did on the below 2 year daily candlestick chart for Apple.
 Until I get a good feel for a stock chart and its activity, I usually have up to dozen trendlines drawn on it to try and identify the true support and resistance areas.

 Because of the numerous number of trendlines, being consistent with the colors can help you to analyze your chart quicker and with more confidence.
-To help clarify the mess of trendlines, I always use:
+To help clarify the mess of trendlines, here are the standard colors that I always use:

 This is a 2 year weekly candlestick chart for Apple (AAPL).